 During Mental Health Awareness Week (13 – 19 May) a formerly homeless man from Luton is sharing his experiences of mental health issues and thanking Emmaus Village Carlton for our support.

 Nigel Bunney (59) has now turned his life around after lifelong mental health problems triggered decades of alcohol abuse: “I was at school when I first experienced mental health problems but no-one recognised what it was.
 Things weren’t so strict back then so I was able to buy alcohol at age 13.
 I’d binge drink and became totally dependent on alcohol.

 “For years I got no support for my mental health and finally things came to a head – I lost my job and home.”

 With nowhere to go, Nigel found himself sleeping rough on the streets of Luton for four months: “It was such a tough and scary thing to go through; my depression worsened and I was eventually sectioned under the Mental Health Act.
 This was my turning point.
 It made me realise I actually had mental health problems.
 My drinking exaggerated those problems and I needed support to help me stop.”

 Nigel heard about our homelessness charity and reached out to ask for our help.

 Based in Carlton, north Bedfordshire, Emmaus Village Carlton supports 42 formerly homeless people by providing them with a home and work in a community setting.
 Every person’s experiences are unique and so our dedicated support team is on-hand to help with whatever issues arise.
 We are one of 33 Emmaus charities across the UK, supporting more than 800 people who have experienced homelessness.

 A recent survey conducted by Emmaus found that mental health support was one of the most common requests from formerly homeless people.

-If you're interested in supporting or working with Emmaus Village Carlton, please give us a call for a chat on 01234 720826 or email email@example.com
+Find out more about supporting Emmaus Village Carlton or please give us a call for a chat on 01234 720826 or email firstname.lastname@example.org